sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### Receiving API
-- A long running API is provided for event receivers.
-This goes in a forever loop of receiving events and makes a callback to caller provided function for each message.
-- The callback function implementation should be efficient as callback is blocking.
+- There will be a set of 5 APIs
+- event_receive_start -- Starts the receiver loop in a new/dedicated thread and return an handle.
+This can be called only once per process and can be shared across multiple threads too.
+- event_subscribe -- This is called with handle returned by init.
+This can be called multiple times from different threads as one for each external receiver.
+This returns a handle.
+- event_read -- This called with handle returned by sunscriber.
+This returns the set of events received matching the subscription.
+By default it is a blocking call until at least one event is available.
+But it can be called as non-blocking too.
+- event_subscribe_end -- This is called to close an earlier subscribe call.
+- event_receive_end -- Stops the receiving of events and stop & join the thread before returning
-- The receiver API uses the index to compute missed count of message per source and pass it to the callback function, along with the message.
+- The receiver API uses the index to compute missed count of message per source per reader and pass it along with the message in read call, as optional o/p val.
-- The receiving API is preferably called in a dedicated thread.

 ### Event detection